mjhouse/bowtie/README.md

 ### Done

 That's it.
 Basically request flow goes route -> model-action -> database and then back up until the route renders a response.
-The main focus' (focii?) of the site are: